-The Africa Training Institute of the International Monetary Fund (IMF), which was opened in 2013 in Mauritius, joined a network of IMF regional centers around the world in helping develop countries’ policymaking capacity by transferring economic skills and best practices.
-While nearly a quarter of the 7,800 officials trained by the IMF in 2013 were from sub-Saharan Africa, this new center on the continent allows the IMF to train even more government officials.
+The Africa Training Institute (ATI) of the International Monetary Fund (IMF) is part of a network of IMF regional training centers around the world, which help develop countries’ policymaking capacity by transferring economic skills and best practices.

-Officials of all sub-Saharan countries and regional organizations located in the region are eligible for training at the institute.
-All courses are by invitation only.
+Officials of all sub-Saharan countries are eligible for training at the institute.
 The institute in Mauritius is financed by a multi-donor trust fund, with contributors providing oversight through a steering committee.
-Mauritius, China, Australia, Korea, Seychelles and Togo are the current donors of the institute.
-The institute is located in Bramer House, Cyber City, Ebene, Mauritius.
-Course participants stay in Hennessy Park Hotel, which is located across the street from the institute.
+Mauritius, China, Korea, Australia, Seychelles, Angola, and Togo are the current donors of the institute.
+The institute is located in Bramer House, Ebene, Mauritius.